blessedarethewicked/KingKutz/README.md

 This project is the website for King Kutz. and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project is hosted on Netlify
+This project is hosted on Netlify [Netlify](https://www.netlify.com/)

+The domain name was bought on [Go Daddy](https://www.godaddy.com/)

 ## Available Scripts